McGill-ECSE321-Winter2022/project-group-group-14/README.md

 # Our Team

 ### Clarissa Baciu
-Clarissa is a second year computer engineering student.
-She has had industry experience working with python and has worked with java throughout her courses.
-She is a fast learner and can effectively work as part of a team.
-When she's not coding, she enjoys playing a variety of sports and making terrible jokes.
+Hi, I am a second year computer engineering student.
+I've had industry experience working with python and have also worked with java throughout my courses.
+I am a fast learner and can effectively work as part of a team.
+When I'm not coding, I enjoy playing a variety of sports and making terrible jokes.

 An SQL statement walks into a bar and sees two tables.
 It approaches, and asks “may I join you?”.